 Ways of studying an LLM program – the research option

-Many LLM programs are to be completed by coursework only; others by a combination of coursework and thesis.
-A minority of programmes offer the opportunity to skip the coursework entirely and complete the degree via a thesis.
+Many LLM programs are to be completed by coursework only; others by a combination of coursework, exams and thesis.
+A minority of programs offer the opportunity to skip the coursework entirely and complete the degree via a thesis.

 An LLM by Research is intended to develop the student's legal research and writing skills by directing them towards planning and executing a large piece of academic research – usually around 30,000-40,000 words – on their chosen field of law.
 Although this dissertation will be completed under specialist supervision, the student will be expected to demonstrate the ability to work independently.
 The LLM by Research will develop the student’s ability to present legal arguments by utilising various legal sources and other academic literature.
 Although the thesis is the main form of assessment for qualification, many universities also offer the opportunity to participate in taught courses as well, offering the chance to broaden your horizons in the legal fields.